xeus2001/go-weak/README.md

 Another implementation of a weak map was done by [shyiko](https://gist.github.com/shyiko/e6e2a67e1c882a5034a3a290f9cc1a31).

+Other fascinating code was written by [taowen](https://github.com/v2pro/plz/tree/master/gls), he implemented go local storage by reading the go routine id from the `g` struct and use it in a global map.
+Then [huandu](https://github.com/huandu/go-tls) implemented local storage using some _capturing_ of the exit method and finally there is [jtolio](https://github.com/jtolio/gls), he implemented go locals using a crazy hack with the call stack.

 ## Warning

 This code relies upon features of the garbage collector that may be changed in future go versions!